dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2651: Consumer protections are necessary within markets.
+### T2651: Regulations are necessary to protect consumers and ensure fair competition.

 |Support|
 |---|